jMetal/SAES/docs/usage/violin.rst

    :depth: 2
    :local:

-The is another feature of the library is the ability to generate violin plots of the results of the experiments.
+Another feature of the library is the ability to generate violin plots of the results of the experiments.
 The following code snippet demonstrates how to generate a violin plot of the results of the experiments:

 .. code-block:: python